 Lodges offer simple tidy little rooms with twin beds.
 They provide a pillow, covers and a quilt/blanket.
 Ask for a blanket if it is not already put in the room.
 You may find that the quilt is not as clean as you would like.

-Accommodation turns more basic with gain in altitude.
+Accommodation turns more basic with a gain in altitude.
 It gets colder as well and the blanket provided will not be enough to keep you warm.
 So, bring a Sleeping bag and add the blanket over it.

-A 3 season sleeping bag will do.
+A 3 season sleeping bag will be the best option.

 Toilets and bathrooms are often separate and shared with other guests.
 In some teahouses, they have one or two rooms with attached bathroom.
 In some, toilets are outside the lodge.